vizzerra/SI-lipidomicanalysis/README.md

 # SI-lipidomicanalysis

-Datasets for oil red and lipid droplet staining experiments
+Datasets for normalized oil red and lipid droplet staining experiments and metabolomics.

-Fiji macros for both opil red and lipid droplet staining quantification using the Colour Deconvultion package